UTSA Roadrunners football statistical leaders

 The UTSA Roadrunners football statistical leaders are individual statistical leaders of the UTSA Roadrunners football program in various categories, including passing, rushing, receiving, total offense, defensive stats, kicking, and scoring.
 Within those areas, the lists identify single-game, single-season and career leaders.
-As of the upcoming 2023 season, the Roadrunners represent the University of Texas at San Antonio in the NCAA Division I FBS American Athletic Conference.
+Since the 2023 season, the Roadrunners have represented the University of Texas at San Antonio in the NCAA Division I FBS American Conference.

 UTSA began competing in intercollegiate football in 2011.
 Therefore, the Roadrunners do not have the typical issues with statistical leaderboards like these -- there is no era from the early 20th century in which complete records do not exist.
 On the other hand, players appearing on these lists often have relatively low statistic totals because the team has not yet existed long enough for many players to produce big numbers.